 Grand Targhee Resort with Kids

-With its location to the left of the Dreamcatcher lift, Grand Targhee Resort offers area just for green skiers and boarders, serviced by a dedicated lift.
+With its location to the left of the Dreamcatcher lift, Grand Targhee Resort offers an area just for green skiers and boarders, serviced by a dedicated lift.
 The whole area is labeled the Kids Adventure Zone.

 It’s not just an open area, tacked onto the end of a longer, more difficult run.
 Grand Targhee Resort offers a variety of green runs, accessible via the Shoshone lift.
 With two ways off the lift, green skiers and boarders get to pick their own adventure.